-Deadline for Constitutional, Bylaw or Directive submission: April 24, 2020
+Deadline for Constitutional, Bylaw or Directive submission: September 16, 2020 at 5pm EST

 You are strongly encouraged to connect with the GPO President Ard Van Leeuwen email@example.com and GPO Secretary Lydia West firstname.lastname@example.org well before the deadline to ensure your resolution meets all necessary requirements.